effekseer/docs_tool/source/en/ToolReference/killRules.md

 ## Overview

-Kill Rules allows to specify area in which particles should be destroyed.
+Kill rules allow you to specify an area in which particles should be destroyed.
-If particle has configured fade out it will be applied before removal.
+If a particle has configured fade out, it will be applied before removal.

-While in Editor you can select a node in node tree to preview it's configured kill rule shape.
+While in the editor, you can select a node in the node tree to preview its configured kill rule shape.

 ## Box

-Box used to kill particles when they're either inside or outside the defined box.
+Box is used to kill particles when they're either inside or outside the defined box.

 ```eval_rst
 .. image:: ../../img/Reference/killRules_Box.png